-Lastly, I suggest that you wait for a LARGE sign up bonus and then make sure you meet the requirements in time to get the bonus and reminder that this is a HUGE sign up bonus for the Chase Sapphire Preferred!
+Lastly, I suggest that you wait for a LARGE sign up bonus and then make sure you meet the requirements in time to get the bonus and reminder that this is CURRENTLY a large sign up bonus for the Chase Sapphire Preferred (while not as good as the 100K when I first wrote this post, the offer has increased to 80K)!
 For this offer, you must spend $4,000 in the first three months from account opening.
 One thing that I do love about the Chase app is that they have made it very transparent with their credit card offers as seen below: The top part of the photo details my Chase Sapphire Preferred as you can see The date that I opened my card 6/10/2021 and three months from that date would be 9/10/2021 to earn 100K bonus rewards and then a bar graph showing my progress towards the spending amount.
 The bottom part of the photo is for the new account bonus for another credit card I had opened at the beginning of the year ~ before my injury (I’ll do another post about what credit cards I currently have and why and go more into depth about why I originally got that card).

 It makes sense to put all of your purchases on your credit card to maximize the number of points that you will earn and also to help you meet the spending requirement.
 Here’s a few tips for how to get this done without spending more than you normally would.
 I typically get a credit card every year in February/March because I don’t escrow my house insurance or property taxes and make those payments myself.
 Neither my insurance company nor the City and County of Denver charges any fees to pay with my credit card so I know that I will be able to hit a spending requirement for any large credit card sign on bonuses with those two charges alone!
 My parents’ county does charge a fee to use their credit cards so it is really important to check for your specific area.
-Depending on the fee, it may make sense to still use your credit card if this is one of the ways to meet the spending requirement without having to make purchases you wouldn’t otherwise have ($2,500 x 1.5% fee is $37.50 is better than spending $2,500 you were not going to get the bonus).
-I am also able to charge all my medical expenses on a credit card without any fees with my healthcare provider (Kaiser) and this has been huge for me this year – there’s a positive about my leg.
-I will be paying the remainder of my medical bill (also awesome that Kaiser allowed me to have a no interest payment plan for my surgeries which I luckily decided to take advantage of!) so that will allow me to hit the Sapphire Preferred spending requirement this month.
-So look at all the expenses and purchases that you already have and see what you can put on your credit card (utilities/insurance/etc) – I am looking forward to the day that I can put my mortgage on there but I have heard of a few leasing places that will take credit cards for no fees – a perk of renting!
+Depending on the fee, it may make sense to still use your credit card if this is one of the ways to meet the spending requirement without having to make purchases you wouldn’t otherwise have ($2,500 x 1.5% fee is $37.50 is better than spending $2,500 anyways and then not going to get the bonus).
+I am also able to charge all my medical expenses on a credit card without any fees with my healthcare provider and this has been huge for me this year – there’s a positive about my leg.
+If you happen to be like me with some crazy high medical bills (and I am sorry that you’re also in this boat), the last two providers I had allowed for balances to be set up on a no interest plan so sometimes I will set one up so that I can time it to meet the SUB.
+So look at all the expenses and purchases that you already have and see what you can put on your credit card (utilities/insurance/etc) – I am looking forward to the day that I can put my mortgage on there but I have heard of a number of leasing places that will take credit cards for no fees – a perk of renting!
 Also be creative – I recently went on a girls’ road trip and I put everything on my card – meals, drinks, etc and was reimbursed by my friends…with Zelle, Venmo, Paypal this option is really convenient for everyone especially the servers who didn’t have to split checks and run multiple cards!